gav-cooper/web-dev-project/README.md

 # Web Dev Project

-Creating an app to allow people publish and share their stories, while getting feedback from others.
+Creating an app to allow people publish and share things they have written.

 Expected features:
 - Add original writings